sidpalas/devops-directive-website/content/posts/2023/03/writing-a-nodejs-dockerfile/index.md

 ## Use a non-root USER (🔒)

-If configured properly, containers provide some protection (via user namespaces) between root users inside a container, but setting to a non-root user provides another layer to our defense in depth security approach!
+If configured properly, containers provide some protection (via user namespaces) between a root user inside a container and the host system user, but setting to a non-root user provides another layer to our defense in depth security approach!

 The node base image already has a user named `node` we can use for this purpose.